The Incredibles (franchise): Incredibles 2 (2018)

-Future films
+Incredibles 3 (2028)

 Following the release of Incredibles 2, director Brad Bird acknowledged that the film's truncated production schedule resulted in many plotlines and ideas he had for the film being cut from the final version.
 He cited Pixar's decision in October 2016 to swap the release dates of Toy Story 4 and Incredibles 2, which meant that Bird's film lost a full year of production.
-Bird stated that the lingering plotlines could lead to a third installment, just as they did with the second: "There were a lot of ideas that we had on this film that could be [used]... whether it's another Incredibles film, or something else".
-Cast members including Samuel L. Jackson and Sophia Bush have expressed interest in reprising their roles.
+Bird stated that the lingering plotlines could lead to a third installment, just as the plotlines of the first did with the second: "There were a lot of ideas that we had on this film that could be [used]... whether it's another Incredibles film, or something else".
+Cast members including Samuel L. Jackson and Sophia Bush have expressed interest in reprising their roles, with Bush strongly expressing her desires to have her character Voyd team up with Sarah Vowell's Violet for the third installment.
 Producer John Walker said of a potential third film: "I wouldn't ever rule it out.
-And if past is prologue, it'll be another 14 years — and a lot of people would need oxygen to make a third one".
+And if past is prologue, it'll be another 14 years — and a lot of people will probably need oxygen to make a third one".
+In August 2024 at the D23 event, Pixar CCO Pete Docter confirmed that a third film was in development with Brad Bird returning.
+In June 2025, Peter Sohn was announced as the director while Bird will write the screenplay and executive produce the film.
+Docter revealed that Incredibles 3 and Coco 2 are set to be released in "2028 and beyond".